 Importance of WordPress Site Speed

 Before getting into the techniques, let’s reiterate the importance of site speed.
 It’s not just a “nice to have.”
-Site speed is important for both SEO and conversion rates.
+Site speed is important for SEO and conversion rates.
 It’s also critical to providing a good user experience.

 Site visitors have high expectations for page loading time.
 About two thirds of mobile visitors expect pages to load under 4 seconds.
 However, the average time it takes to fully load a mobile webpage is 15.3 seconds.

 When that happens, your site visitors will likely leave and find another site.
-In fact, 79% of customers would take their business to a competitor when encountering a site load time of 7 seconds or more.
+In fact, 79% of customers would take their business to a competitor when encountering a page load time of 7 seconds or more.